xy2iii/morfetik-crud/doc/crud.md

 # Morfetik CRUD

-The CRUD is an administration interface.
+The CRUD allows users to create, view, update and delete new words.

+[]